 The quality of customer support of a host is extremely important, especially when you're purchasing a plan that gives you access to complex controls.
 It is easy to run into situations that you don't quite understand, and at that moment it is vital that you have access to customer support that is quick and knowledgeable.

 Bluehost has great customer support options, and the first is the Knowledgebase.
 Bluehost's knowledge base is actually well arranged according to FAQs, Domains, WordPress, Email, Control Panel, and a whole lot more.
 Clicking on any of these categories shows you a lot of articles that deal with the most basic and many complex issues that you might face in the course of your role as a web admin.
 There are also video tutorials too if you're someone who is visually inclined.
 Ideally, Bluehost's knowledgebase should solve most problems that you might have while hosting.
 There is also a search feature that isn't half bad at finding helpful articles that might get you out of present quagmires.

 However, if you would like hands-on support, Bluehost has three channels where you can get the help of a live representative and these are the ticketing, phone, and live-chat channels.
 These channels are available 24/7, so users can get help at any time.

 We tried to connect to a live rep repeatedly several times during the day, and we experienced about 5 minutes of wait time on average.
 This isn't that bad for a big company like Bluehost.
 In fact, we steadily experience worse with other hosts.
 Many of the live reps that we spoke to sounded knowledgeable enough and answered our questions immediately.

-Bluehost's customer support doesn't come close to the best we've reviewed, which is SiteGround's.
-If you want, you can compare Siteground vs. Bluehost and see if you'd rather have SiteGround.
+Bluehost's customer support doesn't come close to the best we've reviewed, which is SiteGround.
+You can check out our SiteGround vs. Bluehost comparison to see how the two companies stack up in terms of support.

 Canceling your Bluehost Account